-Of course, it still makes sense for conservative investors to also keep a toe in the equity market and maintain exposure to large-cap blue chip stocks like General Electric (NYSE: GE) and Microsoft (Nasdaq: MSFT), as well as mid-cap and small-cap gems like Lincoln Electric Holdings (Nasdaq: LECO) and Simpson Manufacturing (NYSE: SSD).
-But for investors with a lower risk tolerance or shorter time horizon, bonds should take first priority in a portfolio, and that includes having a decent allocation to U.S. Treasuries.
+Of course, it still makes sense for conservative investors also to keep a toe in the equity market and maintain exposure to large-cap blue-chip stocks like General Electric (NYSE: G.E.) and Microsoft (Nasdaq: MSFT), as well as mid-cap and small-cap gems like Lincoln Electric Holdings (Nasdaq: LECO) and Simpson Manufacturing (NYSE: SSD).
+But for investors with a lower risk tolerance or shorter time horizon, bonds should take priority in a portfolio, and that includes having a proper allocation to U.S. Treasuries.

-It’s true that Treasuries may be in for a rough ride this year and next, and investors should remember that bonds can and do lose money — even ultra-safe Treasuries.
-In fact, the Lehman Brothers Government Bond Index has posted negative returns in 14 calendar quarters over the past 10 years.
+Treasuries may indeed be in for a rough ride this year and next, and investors should remember that bonds can and do lose money — even ultra-safe Treasuries.
+The Lehman Brothers Government Bond Index has posted negative returns in 14 calendar quarters over the past ten years.
 But this doesn’t negate their long-term usefulness in a portfolio.

-And as Bill Gross himself said, exactly five years ago, “I still prefer an overvalued Treasury to an overvalued stock.”
+And as Bill Gross himself said, precisely five years ago, “I still prefer an overvalued Treasury to an overvalued stock.”

 Bonding with the experts

 Investors who want a shorter-term focus might want to consider the Vanguard Short-Term Bond ETF (AMEX: BSV).
-And for folks who want high yield exposure, the SPDR Lehman High Yield Bond ETF (AMEX: JNK) fits the bill.
+And for folks who wish to high yield exposure, the SPDR Lehman High Yield Bond ETF (AMEX: JNK) fits the bill.

 A better way

-Everyone knows about his PIMCO Total Return Fund, but the fund-picking team at the Motley Fool Champion Funds investment service has the inside scoop on another bond fund that Gross manages that has performed even better than the Total Return Fund.
-And best of all, this fund doesn’t come with an onerous front-end load like the Total Return Fund does.
+Everyone knows about his PIMCO Total Return Fund.
+Still, the fund-picking team at the Motley Fool Champion Funds investment service has the inside scoop on another bond fund that Gross manages that has performed even better than the Total Return Fund.
+And best of all, this fund doesn’t come with a demanding front-end load as the Total Return Fund does.

-You can find out more about this fund and take a sneak peek at all of our other first-rate fund picks with a free 30-day trial right now.
+You can find out more about this fund and take a sneak peek at all of our other first-rate funds picks with a free 30-day trial right now.